Absence from School

 St. Paul’s Nursery School is part of the reverse 911 system for the town of Fairfield.

 Enrichment/Extended Day Programs

-- Threes Extended Day: Three-year-olds may be eligible to stay for Extended Day.
+- Threes Extended Day: Running an Extended Day Program is at the discretion of the Director.
+If we do run Extended Day for 3’s it will begin after October parent-teacher conferences.
+Three-year-olds may be eligible to stay for Extended Day.
 Children will have additional play time, snack (packed by parent) and outdoor play (weather permitting.)
 Parents may enroll children for the year and pay in advance, or they may choose to “Drop-in” and sign up daily, Email directors to see if openings are available.
 Payment for drop-in may be left in the black mailbox or sent in your child’s tote.
 You must be certain there is space available, Children must be fully toilet trained in order to participate.
 There are no refunds for absences due to illness or accident nor for cancellations due to inclement weather.
 The hours of Three-Year-Old Extended Day are 12:15-1:45.
 Dismissal is from the Playground Gate or Driveway Door.
-Three-Year-Old Extended Day begins the week of October 24, 2020.
 The Drop-in fee is $25.00

 - For Enrichment and Extended Day programs, parents shall provide a ready-to-eat, nutritious snack.
 This snack should be packed separately from lunch and labeled with your child’s name.
+Please avoid a second lunch box for snacks.
 Please no peanut or tree nut products.

 - If a child is not having a successful experience in Enrichment or Extended Day, the Director has discretion to excuse that child from Enrichment or Extended Day.
 A refund of tuition paid will be made.

 St. Paul’s Nursery School of Fairfield, Inc. enrolls children without regard to race, color, religion, ancestry, national origin, gender, and sexual orientation, physical or mental disability.